silinternational/ui-components/README.md

 ## storybook

-Try out our components and see examples at https://silinternational.github.io/ui-components/ or run storybook locally.
-Just copy this repo to your machine and run `npm install` then `npm run dev` in your terminal.
+Try out our components and see usage examples at https://silinternational.github.io/ui-components/.
+You can also run storybook locally.
+Just run `git clone git@github.com:silinternational/ui-components.git` on your machine and run `npm install` then `npm run dev` in your terminal.
 Storybook should open a browser window when it finishes building.

 ## CSS utility classes

 Classes from [global.scss](https://github.com/silinternational/ui-components/blob/develop/components/global.scss) can be applied to all components and even components and elements from your app.
+Since classes applied to Svelte components using `$$props.class` (e.g. `Button class="my-class"`) need to be global in scope these utility classes can be handy.
+Alternatively you can use `:global(.my-class) {...}` inside your `<style>` tags (which makes them truly global css styles so be careful!) or declare global styles elsewhere.

 ## contributions